Leaving Deso that last day was hard and was easy.

 In that small slit like clearing … I too knelt on both knees with my pack off and quietly said “thank you shack” ….. then slipped the pack back on and turned down trail and hiked on.
 It isn’t long you before you pass the campground and then down the avalanche chute and then you are into the trees and continuing down for hours.

-Thanks so much for sharing the journey with me.
+Thanks so much for sharing this journey with me.

-And I invite you to hike up there and see it for yourself one day—- standing beside the cab– taking it all in.
+And I invite you to hike up there and see it for yourself one day—- standing beside the shack– taking it all in.

 Its waiting for you.